jina-ai/jina/docs/concepts/jcloud/yaml-spec.md

 ### Monitoring

 To enable [tracing support](https://docs.jina.ai/cloud-nativeness/opentelemetry/) in Flows, you can pass `enable: true` argument in the Flow YAML.
-(By default, Jcloud will disable the tracing support)
+(Tracing support is not enabled by default in JCloud)

 ```{code-block} yaml
 ---